trinodb/trino/presto-docs/src/main/sphinx/admin/spill.rst

 ----------------

-When spill encryption is enabled (``spill-encryption-enabled`` property in :ref:`tuning-spilling`), spill contents are encrypted with a randomly generated (per spill file) secret key.
+When spill encryption is enabled (``spill-encryption-enabled`` property in :doc:`properties-spilling`), spill contents are encrypted with a randomly generated (per spill file) secret key.
 Enabling this increases CPU load and reduces throughput of spilling to disk, but can protect spilled data from being recovered from spill files.
 Consider reducing the value of ``memory-revoking-threshold`` when spill